syncfusion-content/typescript-docs/TypeScript/Grid/Data-Binding.md

 ---
 layout: post
 title: DataBinding with Grid widget for Syncfusion Essential Typescript
-description: How to bind in-memory JSON and remote web services in Grid
+description: How to bind in-memory JSON and remote web services in Syncfusion Typescript Grid Control, its elements, and more.
 platform: Typescript
 control: Grid
 documentation: ug
 ---
-# Data binding
+# Data binding in Typescript Grid

 The Grid control uses [`ej.DataManager`](https://help.syncfusion.com/js/datamanager/overview# "ej.DataManager") which supports both RESTful JSON data services binding and local JSON array binding.
 The [`dataSource`](https://help.syncfusion.com/api/js/ejgrid#members:datasource "dataSource") property can be assigned either with the instance of [`ej.DataManger`](https://help.syncfusion.com/api/js/ejdatamanager# "ej.DataManager") or JSON data array collection.
 It supports different kinds of data binding methods such as